Wolverine971/9takes/src/blog/people/celebrities/Jon-Stewart.md

 ## Surprising Stability and Enthusiastic Engagement

-The duration of Jon Stewart's tenure at <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/The_Daily_Show" >The Daily Show</a>, which spanned an impressive 16 years, may initially seem at odds with a Type 7 personality.
+The duration of Jon Stewart's tenure at <a class="external-link" target="_blank" rel="noopener" href="https://en.wikipedia.org/wiki/The_Daily_Show" >The Daily Show</a>, which spanned an impressive 16 years, may initially seem at odds with a Type 7 personality.

 Known for their desire for change, adventure, and a spectrum of experiences, one might question how a Type 7 like Stewart could commit to a single project for such an extended period.
 However, an integral part of this seeming paradox can be unraveled when considering the unique and dynamic nature of the show itself.